mad-vinay/News-Feed-App/README.md

 # News Feed App

-React Js application used to update the latest news using NYTimes API's.
+React Js application used to update the latest news with the help of NYTimes APIs.
 Different filters and search features are available. built with React, Redux, JavaScript, and styled-components.

 # Project Status